 Phone (915) 532-1447

-- These individuals go to crime scenes, hospitals and residences to investigate a death from a medical perspective.
-They gather pertinent information about the decedent including his/her medical history, circumstances surrounding death, and the surrounding environment.
-They take body temperatures, photographs and may draw biological samples.
-Most offices require a bachelor's degree or at least two years of college with study in the medical or law enforcement field.
+These individuals go to death scenes, hospitals, and residences to investigate a death from a medical perspective.
+They gather pertinent information about the decedent, including the relevant medical history, circumstances surrounding death, and the surrounding environment.
+They take body temperatures, scene photographs, and may draw biological samples.
+Most offices require a bachelor's degree or at least two years of college with studies in the medical or law enforcement fields.

-- The Autopsy Technician works under the direct supervision of the forensic pathologist.
-He/she prepares the decedent for autopsy or exam, incises and removes the organ block and collects body fluids for analysis.
+The Autopsy Technician works under the direct supervision of the forensic pathologist.
+He/she prepares the decedent for autopsy, performs the evisceration, and collects body fluids for analysis.
 There is a lot of heavy lifting with this job.
 This job requires a high school diploma and knowledge in anatomy and physiology.

-- These scientists specialize in the identification of human remains and are experts in osteology (the study of bones).
-They determine sex, age, stature and ethnicity of individuals based on the skeleton and evaluate skeletal injuries.
+These scientists specialize in the identification of human remains and are experts in osteology (the study of bones).
+They determine sex, age, stature and ethnicity of individuals based on the assessment of the remains, and they can characterize skeletal injuries.
 This requires a masters or doctorate in anthropology.

-- These doctors provide psychosocial assessments of individuals, either victims or perpetrators of crimes.
-A psychologist has a PhD in psychology and a psychiatrist has an M.D. or D.O. degree from a reputable medical school and has completed a residency in psychiatry.
+These doctors provide psychosocial assessments of individuals, either victims or perpetrators of crimes.
+A psychologist has a PhD in psychology and a psychiatrist has an M.D. or D.O. degree and has completed residency training in psychiatry.

-- A forensic pathologist is a physician who practices medicine as it deals with the law.
+A forensic pathologist is a physician who practices medicine as it deals with the law.
 He/she performs autopsies to determine cause and manner of death and also testifies in a court of law.
-This requires a D.O. or M.D. degree from a medical school, a residency in pathology and a fellowship in forensic pathology.
+This requires a D.O. or M.D. degree from a medical school, a residency in pathology, and completion of a fellowship (subspecialty training) in forensic pathology.